 Are the PhDs fully funded?

 Yes!
-OpenDoTT researchers will be employed in a salaried post by the University of Dundee.
-They will also receive a monthly mobility allowance to cover costs incurred by living abroad and an additional family allowance is available where relevant.
+OpenDoTT researchers will be employed by the University of Dundee with a salary of roughly £37,300 per year.
+This includes a mobility allowance to cover costs incurred by living abroad.

 Who is eligible for funding?